SanjayRagavendar/SecurePass/README.md

    securePass> list-passwords
    ```

+## Deployment

+For production deployment instructions, see the [Deployment Guide](deployment/README.md).

 ## Security

 - All passwords are encrypted using AES-256
 - Master password is never stored, only used for key derivation
 - Secure key derivation using PBKDF2 with a high iteration count
 - Each user has their own isolated vault database
+- JWT-based authentication for the API